 One of my favourite Russian salads, which is also know as Russian Salad outside Russia and wedding salad in Mongolia!
-The original version was severed in the 1860s by a Belgian Lucien Olivier, a chef in one of Moscow’s most popular restaurants of that time – the Hermitage.
+The original version was served in the 1860s by a Belgian Lucien Olivier, a chef in one of Moscow’s most popular restaurants of that time – the Hermitage.
 His recipe was a secret and was naturally more elaborate then today’s recipe, his dastardly sous chef Ivan Ivanov tried to steal the recipe and created a version of his own called Stolichny so sometimes the salad is also known as this.

 This salad is served at nearly all special occasions in Russia – I have eaten it at weddings, birthdays, New Year and Orthodox Christmas!
 Today most versions of “Salat Olivier” contains boiled potatoes, pickled gherkins, peas, eggs, carrots, and boiled beef/chicken or ham, dressed with Smetana (a sort of Russian soured cream mixed with natural yoghurt!).
 Here is my favourite recipe.